ppadti/Websocket-chat-application/README.md

 # Websocket-groupchat-application
-This project is a WebSocket-powered group chat application built using React.
+This project is a WebSocket-powered group chat application built using JavaScript.
 It allows users to join chat rooms, exchange messages in real-time.

 ## Features